Biomedical Informatics (BMIN)

 BMIN 5030 Data Science for Biomedical Informatics

-In this course, we will use R and other freely available software to learn fundamental data science applied to a range of biomedical informatics topics, including those making use of health and genomic data.
-After completing this course, students will be able to retrieve and clean data, perform explanatory analyses, build models to answer scientific questions, and present visually appealing results to accompany data analyses; be familiar with various biomedical data types and resources related to them; and know how to create reproducible and easily shareable results with R and GitHub.
+In this course, we will use RStudio/R and other freely available software to learn fundamental data science applied to a range of biomedical informatics topics, including those making use of health and genomic data.
+After completing this course, students will be able to retrieve and clean data, perform explanatory analyses, build and evaluate models to answer scientific questions, and present visually appealing results to accompany data analyses; be familiar with various biomedical data types and resources related to them; and know how to create reproducible and easily shareable results with RStudio/R and GitHub.
 Recommended prerequisite: Introductory-level statistics course.
 Familiarity with programming or a willingness to devote time to learn it.
 NOTE: Non-majors need permission from the department.

 Fall